untu/comedy/README.md

 `metrics` method, metric aggregation happens automatically, so each actor only needs to output it's own metrics from `metrics` message handler.

-## Other Features
+## Advanced Features

-A full Comedy reference manual is still to come.
-In this chapter we briefly cover some additional features.
+In this section we cover advanced Comedy features, that are not absolutely necessary to use the framework, but can be useful in some particular cases.

 ### Dropping messages on overload